pingswept/dev-log/2014-05-ubertooth.markdown

     ubertooth-rx: error while loading shared libraries: libubertooth.so.0: cannot open shared object file: No such file or directory

 Similar problems from ubertooth scan and kismet.

+Seem to be fixed by:

+    sudo ldconfig

+To run `ubertooth-specan-ui`, need PySide

+    sudo apt-get install python-pyside